 The better-known and more important artists will first fix our attention.
 Eugène Fromentin (1820-1876), an able art critic and writer, as well as painter, is wholly admirable in his Oriental scenes; his "Arabs crossing a Ford" and "Arabs watering Horses" give us a pictorial view of Africa in beautiful colours, and highly animated by cleverly disposed Algerian Moors.
-No one knew better than himself that his technic was not always what it should be, that his horses are not so perfectly drawn as those by Schreyer-still he excels this more conventional and inferior painter by a greater fulness of rendering, which is more impressive in its quiet dignity than the more boisterous charges of the German artist.
+No one knew better than himself that his technic was not always what it should be, that his horses are not so perfectly drawn as those by Schreyer - still he excels this more conventional and inferior painter by a greater fulness of rendering, which is more impressive in its quiet dignity than the more boisterous charges of the German artist.

 Gérôme (1824-1904), the romantic realist, is well represented by three or four oriental subjects, a "Sword Dance" and views of Cairo, and one of his historic genres which, while not as famous as his "Eminence Grise," is as skilfully and satisfactorily composed, with all the relative values of the rich colours admirably, even beautifully observed.
-This painting represents the "Reception of the Prince of m'empêche de dormir."
-From the first to the last his brush was as smooth in colour as it was painfully accurate in modelling and drawing.
-To him the Dutch and Flemish were all wrong, and Whistler to his mind was the genius of the unfinished.
+This painting represents the "Reception of the Prince of Condé by Louis XVI," and was painted to order for Mr. W. H. Vanderbilt.